eosnetworkfoundation/grant-framework/applications/myproject_8BitArcade.md

   -All PoC and prior work can be seen further down this application or by viewing our PoC web page by going to: https://8bit-arcade-gaming-platfo-4553c3084c07f.webflow.io/
   -We have run some market research of our own on our Discord server and Twitter account also.
-- What your project is _not_ or will _not_ provide or implement
-  - We are not, a for hire, gaming design studio for indie game developers; we are a point of contact, for them, to showcase their IP and also a source for providing external services that may be required through our network of contacts.
+- What your project is _not_ or will _not_ provide or implement -We are not, a for hire, gaming design studio for indie game developers; we are a point of contact, for them, to showcase their IP and also a source for providing external services that may be required through our network of contacts.
 Within our Arcade there will be a space for games to be tested by our community, for this however there will be a minimum criteria that submissions will need to meet in order to be uploaded onto our server; so as such we will only be incubating project in their Beta phases or who can demonstrate a LITE version of their game in Beta phase.

 ### Ecosystem Fit